-Investors with investments eligible for disbursement must first be notified that you're initiating a rolling close and will have 5 business days to opt out of the rolling close.
-If at the end of 5 business days your campaign still has at least your minimum in available funds, we can schedule a disbursement of available funds.
-If your available funds have dipped below your minimum due to investors opting out of the rolling close, you won’t be able to withdraw funds from your campaign until the campaign closes.
+Investors with investments eligible for disbursement must first be notified that you're initiating a rolling close and will have 5 business days to opt out of the tranche.
+Once the 5 business day period is over (provided you are still over your minimum in available funds) we can schedule a disbursement; we run a weekly tranche schedule with disbursements happening on Fridays.

 When you withdraw funds during a rolling close, you will countersign contracts for all investments included in the rolling close.
 This means that you’ve executed contracts with those investors whose funds are disbursed, and your campaign is officially successful.
 It also means that you can no longer cancel your campaign and refund investors whose funds you have withdrawn.

-If you’d like to initiate a rolling close, feel free to reach out to us at any time to confirm the status of your available funds.
+If you’d like to initiate a rolling close, feel free to reach out to us (firstname.lastname@example.org) to confirm the status of your available funds.
 Please note it may take a few weeks to set everything in motion and schedule your tranche.

 Congratulations on a successful campaign!
 So what’s next?

-Our goal is to get you an initial tranche of available funds on the first Friday after 7 days have passed since the day your campaign closed.
+Our goal is to get you an initial tranche of available funds within a week of your close date.
 A member of our team will check to make sure your available funds are over your minimum and work with you to schedule a tranche date.